cosmycx/ethereum-private-blockchain/README.md

 # How to Start an Ethereum Private Network Blockchain

 This page contains description on how to start an own private network blockchain with [Go Ethereum](https://github.com/ethereum/go-ethereum).
-__One local machine__ running node and __one cloud__ based running node are used to start and connected on the private blockchain network.
-Similar additional nodes can be added to the network.
+__One local machine__ node and __one cloud__ based node are used to start and are connected on the private blockchain network.
+Similar additional nodes can be added to join.
 >An Ethereum network is a private network if the nodes are not connected to the main network nodes.

 More info: [go-ethereum/wiki/Private-network](https://github.com/ethereum/go-ethereum/wiki/Private-network)